 10 May 2022 Virtual event

-The seventh annual OECD Investment Treaty Conference will address Investment treaties and the climate crisis, a defining challenge for government policy makers and our societies.
-Along with a public consultation and other input, the Conference will contribute to ongoing government-led work on investment treaties and climate change at the OECD.
+The seventh annual OECD Investment Treaty Conference addressed investment treaties and the climate crisis, a defining challenge for government policy makers and our societies.
+Along with a public consultation held from Jan-Mar 2022 and other input, the Conference is contributing to ongoing government-led work on investment treaties and climate change at the OECD.